sancovp/the_sanctuary_system/about_sanctuary/infinite_story_i_cant_get_out_of_my_head.md

 The story is designed to explain itself, functioning as both a narrative and a guide:

 - It transcends the fourth wall, explicitly inviting the audience to step into Oliver’s journey and make OEVESE real.
-- It teaches the audience how to use tools like GNOSYS, Inner Fire, and the Primordial Lovers Engine in their own lives.
+- It teaches the audience how to use tools like GNOSYS, Inner Fire, and the Primordial Love Engine in their own lives.
 - It mirrors the audience’s real-world challenges, showing how the Victory-Promise Path is available to them.

 2. An Invitation to Make It Their Own